Patient Safety In The Hospital

-How can I help to control the spread of germs?
+How can I help control the spread of germs?

 - Wash your hands often.
-Good handwashing will help prevent spreading germs.
-Germs that may cause infection or make your condition worse.
-Wash your hands often, especially after you have gone to the bathroom, and before eating.
-Remind caregivers to wash their hands or wear gloves when caring for you.
+Good handwashing will help prevent the spread of germs.
+Wash your hands often, especially after you have gone to the bathroom and before you eat.
+Remind caregivers to wash their hands or wear gloves when they care for you, if needed.

 - Do not allow sick people to visit.
-Ask friends and family with colds or other infections not to visit if they are sick.
+Ask friends and family with colds or other infections not to visit.
 You may be on isolation precautions.
 These are rules that must be kept to help keep disease from spreading to you from other people.
 These rules also help keep germs from spreading from you to other people.
 For example, everyone may have to wear gloves, masks, and gowns while they are in your hospital room.
 You may also need to wear a mask.

-- Ask if you should be vaccinated .
-If you have diabetes, or heart, lung, kidney or other major organ problems, ask about vaccines (shots).
-You may need to have a flu or pneumonia vaccine to help your body fight those infections.
+- Ask about vaccines if you have diabetes, or heart, lung, kidney or other major organ problems.
+You may need to have a flu or pneumonia vaccine.

-- Change dirty linens and wash other objects.
+- Help keep your environment clean.
 Let caregivers know if your bedding, gown, or other linens are dirty.
 They will change the bed or give you a clean gown or towel.
-Wash all personal items if they fall on the floor.
-Wash plastic or rubber items using hot water and soap in the sink.
-Take objects made of cloth home to wash in the washing machine.
+Wash all personal items that fall on the floor.
+Wash plastic or rubber items with hot water and soap in the sink.
+Send cloth objects home to be washed in the washing machine.

 - Wear safe clothing.
 Wear slippers with rubber soles to help prevent slipping.
-Wear robes and pajamas that do not drag on the ground.
+Wear robes and pajamas that do not drag on the floor.
 Ask for help dressing and undressing if you need it.
 Make sure the bathtub or shower area is covered with a slip-resistant surface.
-Ask for help taking a bath or shower if help is needed.
+Ask for help taking a bath or shower if you need it.

-- Avoid rolling out of bed.
-While lying in bed, keep the side rails up on your bed at all times if that is needed.
+- Keep the side rails up on your bed while you are lying in bed.
 This may be needed if you get confused at night or during the day.
-Keep the side rails up if you have tubes and lines, such as an IV (intravenous) line, or a catheter in your body.
+Keep the side rails up if you have tubes and lines, such as an IV line, or a catheter.
 The side rails may remind you to be careful when you get up and walk.

-- Ask for help when getting out of bed.
-Trying to get out of bed without help is the most common cause of falls in the hospital.
+- Ask for help when you get out of bed.
+The most common cause of falls in the hospital is when a person gets out of bed without help.
 If you are not able to get out of bed by yourself, use the call button.
 This will call a caregiver to help you get out of bed safely.
-Make sure the bed is at a low enough level to get out comfortably.
+Make sure the bed is low enough that you can get out comfortably.
 Ask a caregiver to lower the bed if it is raised too high.